Frequently Asked Questions

 If you do not own Adobe Acrobat, you have several options.
 You can:

-• Download the trial version of Adobe Acrobat X Pro from Adobe's website.
-This trial provides all of the necessary features for ETD preparation but expires after 30 days.
+- Download the trial version of Adobe Acrobat Professional from Adobe's website.
+It provides all the necessary features but expires after 7 days.

-• Use the Adobe Online PDF Maker.
-This service allows you to make five free trial conversions with registration and unlimited conversions for $9.99/month.
+- Use the Adobe Online PDF Maker.
+This service allows free conversions for the first few times with registration, and unlimited conversions for a fee per month.

 ETD Publishing Questions